MicrosoftDocs/well-architected/well-architected/saas/compute.md

 ## Configure for scalability and cost efficiency

-Your customers can use your application product with different performance profiles.
+Your customers can use your application with different performance profiles.
 They expect the application to handle increasing user demands, large-scale data, and complex workloads without compromising speed and performance.
 Your system architecture must ensure scalability and optimal performance, whether it manages hundreds or millions of users, while balancing performance needs and costs.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Performance and cost.** Improving performance typically involves adding resources, which increases costs.
 Review workloads holistically to identify which resources offer the most benefit for the extra cost.
 For instance, isolating your most important customer on dedicated infrastructure might be worth the additional expense to avoid performance problems from other workloads.